 Table of Contents

-Weaving wicker products has a long and varied history.
-Yet, many people are confused between the definition of rattan and wicker.
+Weaving wicker products have a long and varied history.
+Yet, many people are confused between the definitions of rattan and wicker.
 Wicker is a type of weave, and rattan is a material used to weave furniture or baskets.

 A quick history of furniture and basket wicker weaving